Yes, generally you can drink the tap water in Hong Kong.

 The water treatment in Hong Kong matches that of the US and Western European countries and WHO standards.
 The main risk is contaminants from pipes in older buildings and unregulated contaminants such as microplastics.

-Therefore, Hong Kong residents living in older buildings or that simply want to reduce risk may want to use a water filter.
+Therefore, Hong Kong residents living in older buildings, that simply want to reduce risk or that don't like the taste of tap water may want to use a water filter

 For tourists visiting and staying in hotels (especially those built in the past 20 years) tap is most likely safer than bottled water.

 Where does the water come from?

 Hong Kong doesn’t have enough fresh water supply on the islands so therefore 80-90% of the water supply is imported from the Dongjiang River and other surface water in Guandong.
 As with most Chinese surface water the Dongjiang has been polluted due to farming, factories, hydropower, waste leakage and more.
 The Guangdong government have made big efforts to preserve and improve water quality in the river the past 10 years.
 This is showing promising results but the untreated water is definitely not drinkable.

 Thankfully Hong Kong’s advanced water treatment infrastructure that Hong Kong has the capacity to remove all known pollutants.
 Therefore the treated water is clean and safe to drink.